By Mehmet Kurtkaya, Published on February 17, 2019

-Replica of the golden mask of Tutankhamun in the Egyptian Museum The mask has lapis lazuli around the eyes and eyebrows.
+Replica of the golden mask of Tutankhamun in the Egyptian Museum.
+The mask has lapis lazuli around the eyes and eyebrows.
 This is in line with Sumerian deity statues with lapis lazuli eyes.
 For Sumerians, eyes were connected to human soul.
-In some Sumerian myths it is mentioned that the hero raised his eyes to the heavens above.
+Some Sumerian myths mention that the hero "raised his eyes to the heavens above".

-The two finds are dated 2000 years apart, but lapis lazuli's significance is not diminshed.
+The two finds are dated 2000 years apart, but lapis lazuli's significance is not diminished.

 The origins of Ancient Egypt is rarely a topic of discussion.
-Even the origins of the Etruscan and the Sumerian civilizations are not discussed, or should I say, very rarely discussed.
-Even when the main stream view that all civilizations developed locally has been proven wrong many times over in the past.
+The origins of the Etruscan and the Sumerian civilizations are not discussed either, or should I say, very rarely discussed, even when the main stream view that all civilizations developed locally has been proven wrong many times over in the past.
 Archaeogenetics data of the last 20 years, especially of the last few years has provided a big challenge to the status quo.

-More than 100 years ago, Egyptologist Flinders Petrie, one of the pioneers in the field, had noticed the abrupt change in Naqada burial customs and burial goods, suggesting the conquest of Egypt by more advanced people was behind the founding of ancient Dynastic Egypt.
+More than 100 years ago, Egyptologist Flinders Petrie, one of the pioneers in the field, had noticed the abrupt change in Naqada burial customs and burial goods.
+He had suggested that the conquest of Egypt by more advanced people was behind the founding of ancient Dynastic Egypt.
 Whether this was conquest or migration or both is up for debate but the evidence of a quicky developing civilization is obvious and certainly not restricted to the findings from Petrie's time, the 1ate 19th to early 20th century.